 Jocelyn’s professional training includes orchestral and chamber studies at Interlochen Arts Camp, Brevard Music Festival, the Innsbrook Institute of Music, Miami Music Festival, the Intensive Chamber Music Seminar at Virginia Tech, and the Aspen Music Festival.
 Festival teachers and coaches include Gary Levinson, Joel Smirnoff, David Halen, Shmuel Ashkenasi, Michael Klotz, Dmitry Kouzov, Kwan Yi, and Shannon Thomas.
 Jocelyn has also performed in solo masterclasses for renowned artists like Ayako Yonetani, Cornelia Heard, and Andrés Cárdenes, While in school, Jocelyn was a part of the Tallahassee, Valdosta, and Albany Symphony orchestras.
 She now plays with the Space Coast Symphony Orchestra.

 In 2019 Jocelyn went on tour with Rock n' Roll Hall of Fame inductee Jon Anderson, who is the voice of the progressive rock band YES.
 She is a multi-faceted instrumentalist, playing electric violin, ukulele, and also singing vocals.
 The tour features many YES hits and premieres songs from Jon's most recent solo album, 1000 Hands.
 Jocelyn has performed all over the United States in historic spaces such as the Ryman Auditorium in Nashville and Levon Helm Studios in Woodstock, and even headlined at the 2019 KAABOO Festival in Arlington, Texas.
 This past year, Jocelyn joined the stage with alternative rock band Anberlin and opened for singer Mandy Harvey, who was a Golden Buzzer finalist on the 12th season of America's Got Talent.
-She is currently in the running for Orlando's Top 14 entries for NPR's Tiny Desk Contest with Matt Shenk Band's "Lay Down Your Weapons."
+She is in the winning entry of NPR's 2020 Tiny Desk Contest with Matt Shenk Band's "Lay Down Your Weapons."
 This past year, Jocelyn was a headliner at the 2021 Osceola County Fair and was also featured in a music video by B. Cloy, an R&B singer from Havana, Florida.
 Upcoming projects include recording for Robby Steinhardt's newest album and Jon Anderson.